+Life in Beijing

+Visas

-Life in Beijing Visas Most participants will require a visa to enter China.
+Most participants will require a visa to enter China.
 The LSE-PKU Summer School will provide letters of invitation to support the visa application process in due course once participants have paid their tuition fees in full.
 Participants are advised to check visa application procedures with the Chinese embassy in their country of residence as early as possible.

-Arrival Participants generally arrive on 3 August 2019 to give them sufficient time to orient themselves in Beijing and to adjust to any time difference if relevant (GMT+8) prior to registration on 4 August.
+Arrival Participants should generally arrive on 1 August 2020 to give them sufficient time to orient themselves in Beijing and to adjust to any time difference if relevant (GMT +8) prior to registration on 2 August.
 Please allow sufficient time to acclimatise to Beijing (and the August weather) before the beginning of the Summer School.

-Travel to the Campus PKU Student Helpers will be available at Beijing Capital Airport on 3 August 2019 to welcome participants and assist them in finding transport to their destination.
+Travel to the Campus PKU Student Helpers will be available at Beijing Capital Airport on 1 August 2020 to welcome participants and assist them in finding transport to their destination.
 The PKU Student Helpers will be clearly visible on arrival, wearing LSE-PKU Summer School t-shirts and holding LSE-PKU Summer School signs.
 The PKU student helpers also speak fluent English and provide a friendly welcome for anyone new to China or to Beijing.
 If you will be arriving on a different date, further information about how to find the PKU campus and how to get from the airport to PKU will be included in the pre-departure handbook sent to confirmed participants.
 Travel within Beijing Peking University is situated in north west Beijing, and has its own stop on Line 4 of the Beijing Subway.
 The station is located just outside the East Gate of Peking University, at the intersection of Chengfu Road and Zhongguancun North Street, which is very helpful for travel to and from the campus.
-Again, further information and maps for the campus and the subway will be included in the predeparture handbook sent to confirmed participants.
+Again, further information and maps for the campus and the subway will be included in the pre-departure handbook sent to confirmed participants.

 Accommodation For those who would like to stay in accommodation very close to the campus with other LSE-PKU Summer School participants, a number of rooms have been reserved at the Zhongguanxinyuan Global Village which is located opposite the East Gate of Peking University.
-Single and twin rooms are available and cost between £275 and £740 for 14 nights accommodation.
-The Zhongguanxinyuan Global Village building also includes cafeterias, Wi-Fi and sports facilities.
+Single and twin rooms are available and normally cost between £285 and £750 for 14 nights accommodation.
+The Zhongquanxinyuan Global Village building also includes cafeterias, Wi-Fi and sports facilities.
 Relevant booking information will be provided to individuals once their tuition fee has been paid in full.
 Please note that availability is limited and rooms will be allocated in order of bookings received, so early application is advised.
 Other accommodation options, to suit all budgets, are available in the ZhongGuanCun and Wudaokou areas close to campus.
 Private accommodation of a basic but comfortable standard is likely to cost around £750 for 14 nights.
-It is recommended that participants budget approximately £350 for meals and other additional expenses during the LSE-PKU Summer School.
+It is recommended that participants budget approximately £350 for meals and other additional expenses during the LSE-PKU Summer School, although this will vary depending on individuals' preferences and what other activities they may undertake during the programme.

-Registration Registration will take place on the PKU campus on the afternoon of Sunday 4 August 2019.
+Registration Registration will take place on the PKU campus on the afternoon of Sunday 2 August 2020.
 Participants will be asked to check and sign their registration forms, and will also be given a pack of information relating to the LSE-PKU Summer School, including reading packs where appropriate.